 Side effects of medication

-Some women may have reactions to the medications that are given during treatment.
+Some people may have reactions to the medications given during treatment.

 The possible side effects of IVF drugs include: